Guest Post by Jane Dwinell

 Think about what systems you want

 Do you want running water?
 Hot water?
 A shower?
 Can you live without a toilet, or with just a pee jar and a bucket of sawdust?
 Or do you want more comfort in the bathroom?
 Do you want to cook with a microwave, a toaster oven, a hot plate, a camping stove, or a real kitchen range?
 Do you want a refrigerator or not?
 What are you going to store — bikes, skis, guitars, craft supplies, electronics, books, multi-seasonal clothes, food, water?
 Will you have a pet?
 What kind of space/food/litter box/play space does your pet need?
 Do you want to sit up in bed, climb a ladder to a loft, climb stairs to bed, or have your bed on the main floor?
 How will you heat and cool your space?
-Do you want to be plugged in to electricity, or do you want to be off-grid?
+Do you want to be plugged into electricity, or do you want to be off-grid?

 There are many, many choices here, and many ways to get what you want.
-But it’s best to know beforehand, so that you can incorporate all the features you want into your tiny house as you build it.
+But it’s best to know beforehand so that you can incorporate all the features you want into your tiny house as you build it.
 It’s easy to add a feature to a regular house after it’s built — renovate the kitchen, put in another bathroom or bedroom, rip out a wall.
 Not so true in a tiny house!
 Make your plans beforehand.
 If you decide you don’t want a feature, you don’t have to put it in.
 But if you decide you want a propane stove after the fact, it’ll be harder to find the space and install the piping for the propane.

 Plan for public space and private space

-This is especially important if two or more of you are going to live in the tiny house.
+This is especially important if two or more of you are going to live in a tiny house.
 Even if you love being alone, you may feel the need to have your bed, your clothes, or other things out of the public view.
 Unless you are a complete hermit, you’ll have visitors whether they are friends, lovers, or strangers.
 You may live with a partner, a roommate, children, and/or pets.
 Even if you live alone, you may want the feeling of going into another room.

 You don’t need floor-to-ceiling walls to create separate space.
 Half or three-quarter walls may be enough, or a bookcase, pantry shelves, curtain, or stand-alone screen can provide division.
 As you consider these dividers, also think about what will be seen to the public and whether that’s OK with you — dishes and kitchen items may be fine, but how do you feel about dirty dishes and laundry being in the public eye?
 Think about your level of comfort with these things before you start building.